jbaumgit/movie_recommendation_system/README.md

 - 100k ratings from MovieLens
 610 users, 9700 movies
 - All users rated at least 20 movies
+- 610 unique users and 9724 different movies
 - Between March 1996 and September 2018